SkoolNotes/Taproot/2020BIO101/KBhBIO101Enzymes.md

 # Enzymes
 Proteins that build things up and break things down!

+>  **Enzymes are catalysts.
+They speed reaction rates but do not affect the change in free energy of the reaction (the difference in potential energy between reactants and products).**

 A macromolecular **catalyst**, it...

 1. Speeds up the rate of reactions